firebolt-db/godocs/docs/Guides/operate-engines/understand-autoscaling.md

 For monitoring engine stats, please refer to [Monitoring Engine Usage]({% link Overview/engine-fundamentals.md %}#monitoring-engine-usage).

-This is **concurrency auto-scaling**: it creates extra clusters so that new queries can start promptly.
-It does **not** re-plan or speed up queries that were already running.
-Adding more clusters will not make a single large query finish faster.
-If an individual query needs more processing power, consider scaling the engine **up or out** (larger `TYPE` or more `NODES`) instead.
-For general sizing advice, see the [Sizing Engines guide]({% link Guides/operate-engines/sizing-engines.md %}).
-{: .note}

 ## Monitoring autoscaling

 You can check how many clusters an engine is using at any moment — and what its minimum and maximum limits are —